YuiChen0207/crwn-clothing/README.md

 ## Features

-- Users can browse different categories of clothing and accessories, including men's wear, women's wear, shoes, and hats, among others.
+- Browse a wide range of clothing and accessories categories, including men's wear, women's wear, shoes, hats, and more.
-- Users can add items to their shopping cart and manage the quantity of items in the cart.
+- Add items to the shopping cart and manage the quantity of items.
-- Users can proceed to checkout, and provide shipping information.
+- Proceed to checkout to complete the purchase.
-- Users can create a personal account and log in using email and password.
+- Create a personal account and log in using email and password.
+Also, users can log in using their Google account.
-- Users can view their order history and order details.
+- View order history and details.
+- Explore product rankings and popularity.

 ## Installation and Setup